 From beautifying our streets and uplifting our community, to improving life skills and creative abilities, we shape our stories and determine our destiny.

-After Sessions take place after schools dismiss on Mondays and Wednesdays providing 30 K-12th graders with a safe, nurturing space and teachers for arts learning, community arts training, and academic support.
-After getting a meal and free time, scholars work with tutors and teaching artists to achieve academic and artistic goals.
-Since 2014, dozens of young people living in systemically under-resourced areas have received access to a safe space for homework help, academic enrichment, and arts education.
-Our team has empowered and equipped 100% of our scholars to bring their reading skills up to grade level with 30% now reading above grade level.
-Additionally, 100% of our scholars have shown drastic improvement in their mental math fluency and writing skills.
-Enrollment is free, compensation for youth is available, transportation to most schools and parts of the city is included.
+After Sessions take place after schools dismiss on Mondays and Wednesdays and provides 30 preK-12th graders with a safe, nurturing space and teachers for arts learning, community arts training, and academic support.
+After getting a meal and free time, scholars work with tutors and teaching artists to achieve academic, artistic, and social-emotional goals.
+Since 2014, dozens of young people living in systemically under-resourced areas have received access to a safe, resourced space for homework help, academic enrichment, arts education, and spiritual growth.
+Our team has empowered and equipped 100% of our scholars to bring their reading and math skills up to grade level.
+Additionally, 100% of our scholars have shown drastic improvement in their writing skills, artistic skills, and spiritual health.
+Enrollment is free, compensation for youth is available, and transportation from most schools and parts of the city is included.

 This program has been generously supported by The St. Louis Community Foundation, The Pettus Foundation, LinkedSelling and Siteman Family Charitable.